joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/grid.md

 **NoRecordsTemplate** Is Not Available.
 There Will Be a No NoRecords Item but Text Will Be Shown Within the Pager.
 This Text Is Configurable Through **Pageable.Messages** Configuration

+## Localization

+Localization is essentially handled automatically.
+Changing the current .NET UI culture will load the corresponding localization assembly for the Kendo UI components.

+To change the built-in localization strings the following steps need to be taken.

+1. Edit the resource files in the source code project and create a custom build of the assembly.
+2. Set corresponding property of the widget.
+For example:

+    grid.Filterable(filter => filter.Messages(msg => msg.IsTrue("is true")));

 # Client-side API Changes

 ## Client-side API